Committee A Members

 Consultant Radiologist to St. George 's Hospital, London

 Jane is consultant radiologist to St. George 's Hospital, London with subspecialty interests including Computerised Tomography, Magnetic Resonance Imaging and oncological imaging.
-She is founding editor of CME Radiology journal, former Chairman of The Clinical Radiology Audit and Standards Subcommittees and currently Recertification Lead at the Royal College of Radiologists and a member of Council.
-She is founding Chair of the Audit and Standards Committee of the European Society of Radiology.
+She is former Chairman of both The Clinical Radiology Audit and Standards Subcommittees of the Royal College of Radiologists, former RCR Recertification Lead and previous member of RCR Education Board, Faculty Board and Council.
+She was founding Chair of the Audit and Standards Committee of the European Society of Radiology, currently chairs the Professional Organisation Committee, and is a member of the ESR Executive Council.

 Dr Graham Ash, BSc Msc MB ChB FRCPsych MRCP(UK)